dogechain-lab/dogechain-docs/docs/consensus/pos-stake-unstake.md

 In order to become part of the validator set, an address needs to stake a certain amount of funds above a threshold.

-Currently, the default threshold for becoming part of the validator set is `1 ETH`.
+Currently, the default threshold for becoming part of the validator set is `1000000 Dogecoin`.

-Staking can be initiated by calling the `stake` method of the Staking Smart Contract, and specifying a value `>= 1 ETH`.
+Staking can be initiated by calling the `stake` method of the Staking Smart Contract, and specifying a value `>= 1000000 Dogecoin`.

 After the `.env` file mentioned in the [previous section](/docs/consensus/pos-stake-unstake#setting-up-the-provided-helper-scripts) has been set up, and a